amisha0-0/amisha0-0/README.md

 ---

 - 😁🙋‍ Hi, this is Amisha.
-- 🏫📚 Currently a pre-final year undergrad in Electronics and Communication Department at BIT Bangalore.
+- 🏫📚 Graduated in Electronics and Communication Department from BIT Bangalore.
-- 👩‍💻💻Interested in Front-End Development, Data-Science and Competitive Programming.
+- 👩‍💻💻Interested in Full-Stack Web Development, Programming and Problem Solving.
 - 🤝🙌Here to contribute and learn.
 - ![](https://visitor-badge.glitch.me/badge?page_id=amisha0-0.amisha0-0)

 ---